 The word gentrification comes from the old English Gentry where more affluent people move into an area.

-This usually occurs where working-class people, tenants and migrants move out as the land becomes too valuable and more affluent people move in renovating the old homes and improving the surrounding shops.
+This usually occurs when working-class people, tenants and migrants move out as the land becomes too valuable and more affluent people move in renovating the old homes and improving the surrounding shops.

 So how do you spot a suburb that is in the process of going through this metamorphosis?

-One unusual and unexpected property research strategy to help in this regard might be through look at the dogs walking around the neighbourhood.
+One unusual and unexpected property research strategy to help in this regard might be to look at the dogs walking around the neighbourhood.

 Yes, you read that correctly – I am suggesting that you look to the dog breeds for a sneaky clue!

 I recently read this fantastic article about the three stages of gentrification, according to dog breed and I tell you what – they’re not wrong.

 It might be a light-hearted spin on gentrification, but there’s a lot of truth in humour!